helloncanella/penneo-form/Readme.md

 # Refactoring

-Consider the form below, a simple one, given by the link below.
+Consider the form given by the [link](https://helloncanella.github.io/without-username/)

----> LINK

 Beautiful, isn't ?

-Its features are restricted to the exibition of three inputs, validated when the submission button is pressed.
+Its features are restricted to the exhibition of three inputs, validated when we press the submission button.

 One of the ways to model it using React is shown here,